Historic Structures Committee

 Through this project we hope to develop an awareness of the architectural styles in the area and encourage the preservation that will retain the charm and uniqueness of our community.
 On the left is an outstanding example of a Greek Revival.
-For more see the guide.
+For more information see the Architectual Style Guide.

 The 1976 Landmark Society Architectural Survey done for the Village of Fairport was revisited and updated.
 This project required photographing and documenting the current condition of over 100 properties located within the Village.
-For the results.
+Survey Results.

 Hitching Posts & Mounting Blocks Preserved